areed/kurl.sh/src/markdown-pages/add-ons/velero.md

 ### Configure Backend Object Store

 Velero requires a backend object store where it will save your backups.

-For the initial install the local Ceph Object Gateway will be configured as the backend if the Rook add-on is enabled.
+For the initial install, a storage location inside the cluster will be used as the default in this order of precedence:
+1. The `kotsadm.disableS3` flag is set to `true` in the installer spec.
+A Persistent Volume (PV) will be used as the storage backend.
+1. There is an object storage provider in the cluster.
+This could be satisfied by the Rook or Minio addons.
+1. Given none of these conditions, no default storage location will be configured.
+You can also decide to move between these "Internal" storage locations.
+See [Removing Minio](/docs/install-with-kurl/removing-minio) for more information on this migration.

-This is not suitable for disaster recovery because loss of the cluster will mean loss of backups.
+None of these "Internal" locations are suitable for disaster recovery because loss of the cluster will mean loss of backups.

 The add-on includes plugins for using AWS, Azure, or GCP object stores as backends, as well as the [local-volume-provider](https://github.com/replicatedhq/local-volume-provider) plugin for direct-to-disk backups.

 #### AWS S3